AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47079-composite-products-stock-status-not-updated.md

 ## Issue

-Composite products' (bundle, grouped, and configurable) stock status is not updated when the sub-product stock status changes via REST API POST `/rest/V1/inventory/source-items`.
+The stock status of composite products (bundle, grouped, and configurable) is not updated when the sub-product stock status is changed via REST API POST `/rest/V1/inventory/source-items`.

 <u>Steps to reproduce</u>: